Kunal-Rawal-Cognizant/git-learnings/README.md

 Git fetch - fetches the changes into local repository and then you can merge it in main branch by merge.

 Git pull - directly makes the changes in the code.
+         - make changes and select from where you want to pull.